 - Ask about Kisan Drone subsidies

-- Partner with certified training centers like Marut Drone Academy
+- Partner with certified training centers like Marut Drone Academy for spraying drones

 If You’re an Entrepreneur: